hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] admin docs
     - Cron; backup schedule and restoration process
     - ssh
+- [ ] architecture described as a '4 tiered structure'.
+Change to a '3 layer structure'
+    - base: `mlc-*`,
+    - then there's modular functionality implementation (& wrappers of the base layer),
+    - then there's the orchestrators as top 'wizard' layer

+# Logging
+- [x] set up initial logging script
+- [x] create sym link to reports in opts
+- [ ] add Grafana & Prometheus for logging

+# Save Copy of Configs in Git Repo
+- [x] have a /usr-mirror in git hub repo as well as etc-mirror, for full documentation

 ### Cron
 - [x] implemented some basic scripts, but I don't want them that regular, go back to change regularity & what they are outputting (currently excess info)
+- [x] set up initial crontab
 - [x] Set up log rotation with 1-year retention
 - [ ] identify backup items
     - /home dirs